-rusty corten steel extension modernizes 1950s brick home in london
+rusty corten steel extension by studio on the rye modernizes 1950s brick home in london

-rusty corten steel extension modernizes 1950s brick home in london
+rusty corten steel extension by studio on the rye modernizes 1950s brick home in london

-Externally, the extension is clad in weathered Corten steel, chosen for its rich, rusty patina envisioned to evolve over time that harmonizes with the red brick of the original house.
+Externally, the monolithic extension is clad in weathered Corten steel, chosen for its rich, rusty patina envisioned to evolve over time that harmonizes with the red brick of the original house.
 This materiality, along with recessed gutters and shadow gaps, creates a clear distinction between the historic structure and its contemporary addition.

 all images by FRENCH+TYE